rubygems/rubygems-test/README.txt

-= rubygems-test - commands and facilities for automated rubygems testing.
+= rubygems-test - commands and facilities for automated rubygems testing and reporting.

 == For users